ymzayek/yeastcells-detection-maskrcnn/README.md

   </tr>
 </table>

 Further, you can get the average growth rate and the standard deviation of the area and position of the tracked cells.
-These features can possibly be used in future work for false positive removal and extracting lineages.
+These features can possibly be used in future work for false positive removal and differentiating between mother and daughter cells.

 # Evaluation